 Hepatitis A in children is usually asymptomatic while in adolescents and adults the symptoms are easier to spot.

-Because Hepatitis A can be a mild infection, particularly in children, some people might not know that they've had it.
+Because it can be a mild infection, particularly in children, some people might not know that they’ve had it.
 It can cause prolonged illness for up to 6 months, but usually only causes short-lived, mild illness.

 It does not cause chronic liver disease.
-In milder cases, symptoms may be similar to a stomach virus (with vomiting and diarrhea).
+In milder cases, symptoms may be similar to a stomach virus (with vomiting and diarrhoea).

-The best way to prevent Hepatitis A is through vaccination with the Hepatitis A vaccine but this is not routinely offered on the NHS.
+The best way to prevent Hepatitis A is through vaccination but this is not routinely offered on the NHS.

 If you are travelling to a higher risk area, such as Africa, Asia, Central America, Southern and Eastern Europe, you are advised to get yourself vaccinated.

 Immune globulin can be given either before exposure to the virus (such as before travelling to a country where Hepatitis A is common) or to prevent infection after exposure to it.

 Otherwise, the NHS advice on managing Hepatitis A includes staying away from school or work for at least a week after your symptoms appeared, getting lots of rest and being meticulous about your personal hygiene.